cybershrapnel/HybridTales/README.md

 hypercorn main:app --bind 0.0.0.0:443 --certfile certificate.crt --keyfile private.key --log-level debug
 ```

-or us uvicorn for localhost testing (can also use hypercorn with ssl on localhost)
+or use uvicorn for localhost testing (can also use hypercorn with ssl on localhost)

 ```bash
 uvicorn main:app --reload